 The operation is usually performed under a general anaesthetic but various anaesthetic techniques are possible.
 Your anaesthetist will discuss the options with you.
 You may also have injections of local anaesthetic to help with the pain after the operation.

 You may be given antibiotics during the operation to reduce the risk of infection.
-The operation usually takes 15 to 30 minutes.
+The operation usually takes about 30 minutes.

-Your gynaecologist may empty your bladder using a catheter (tube).
+Your gynaecologist will use laparoscopic (keyhole) surgery as this is associated with less pain, less scarring and a faster return to normal activities.
+They may empty your bladder using a catheter (tube).
 They may also examine your vagina.